(Clicka qua per la versione Italiana)

-Paik are a power trio from Michigan that practice a variant of
+Paik, a power trio from Michigan, practiced a variant of

 instrumental stoner/drone rock.
 Their lengthy pieces mix